-When she is not teaching or working in the field of income tax in both public practice and the Canada Revenue Agency (for which she developed and taught courses for both new and experienced auditors), Ross may be authoring an e-book such as Who Gets my Tax Dollar (a tax guide for US professionals doing business in Canada) or writing her blog about practical aspects of international tax treaties (visit http://kathie-ross.blogspot.com).
+When she is not teaching or working in the field of income the very TRU-OL students she teaches as she juggles a busy tax in both public practice and the Canada Revenue Agency schedule with work and post-secondary studies. (for which she developed and taught courses for both new "I am mainly a contract instructor and curriculum developer and experienced auditors), Ross may be authoring an e-book (she developed TRU-OL courses including ACCT 1921, such as Who Gets my Tax Dollar (a tax guide for US Accounting Systems 1 and BBUS 323, Income Tax 2) and I am professionals doing business in Canada) or writing her active as a volunteer with the Southern Vancouver Island CGA blog about practical aspects of international tax treaties (Certified General Accountants) Chapter," Ross said. (visit http://kathie-ross.blogspot.com).

-CAMERON VINCENT BEDDOME December 4, 1966 to December 16, 2011
+CAMERON VINCENT BEDDOME DECEMBER 4, 1966 TO DECEMBER 16, 2011